Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-03-27-JavaScript_MongoDB.markdown

 - show all records in a db: use choose_db then db.users.find()
 - delete a db: use choose_db then db.dropDatabase()
 - to see which db is being used: db

+### Setting up Mongoose with your Node.js application

 #### Index.js (main.js)